ECHOlab-DTU/AI-assisted-literature-review/step-by-step.md

 There is a limit to the number of articles that can be downloaded at a time.
 If you wish to include more than the given number in your file, you have to download the results in different steps and merge them into one csv file manually.

+## Step 2 - Visualizing in ScienceScape

+ScienceScape works with the csv data from Scopus or alternatively Web of Science and turns them into visualizations.
+There are a number of visualization types to choose from.